CodeYourFuture/My-Coursework-Planner/readme.md

 1. Go to the [example project board](https://github.com/CodeYourFuture/Coursework-Planner/projects?query=is%3Aopen)
 2. Click the three-dot menu, and then select `Make a copy`
 ![image](images/project-board-copy.png)
-Make sure your own GitHub username is under `Owner`
+3. Make sure your own GitHub username is under `Owner`
 ![image](images/project-board-copy-form.png)
-3. Make your project board public so your mentors can see your progress Open the project board settings
+4. Make your project board public so your mentors can see your progress - open the project board settings
 ![image](images/project-board-settings.png)
-Scroll to the bottom to find the setting to make your board public
+5. Scroll to the bottom to find the setting to make your board public
 ![image](images/project-board-public.png)

 #### Linking the My-Coursework-Planner repo to your project board
 1. Go back to your forked version of the My-Coursework-Planner repo
-2. Under `Projects`, click `Link a project` and select your project board.
+2. Under `Projects`, click `Link a project` and select your project board
 ![image](images/link-project-board.png)
 3. That's it!
 You're ready to start adding issues to your board!